Idaho Student Loans

 The College of Idaho, located in Caldwell, which is in Idaho’s Treasure Valley, is a private liberal arts school with an innovative approach through its PEAK curriculum that allows students to earn a major alongside three minors across four academic peaks within four years to ensure a comprehensive base of knowledge upon graduation.
 Nestled in the Snake River Valley in Rexburg, Idaho, and close to Jackson Hole, Yellowstone National Park, and Grand Teton National Park, Brigham Young University-Idaho (BYU-Idaho) is the largest private university in the state of Idaho.
 BYU-Idaho is affiliated with the Church of Jesus Christ of Latter-day Saints, and students come from all 50 states and 80 countries to receive a quality education in a faith-based environment.

 In order to obtain financial aid at most colleges or universities in Idaho, the first step is generally to complete and submit the Free Application for Federal Student Aid, or FAFSA.
 This will help the federal, state, and college educational departments determine what type and how much financial aid you may qualify for by determining your expected family contribution (EFC) and then subtracting that from your cost of attendance (COA) at your chosen school.
 There are several types of financial aid: scholarships and grants that provide gift money that doesn’t have to be paid back, work-study programs wherein you can earn money through a job at the school or within the community to help offset college costs, and private or federal student loans that must be repaid.
 Scholarships are often merit or need-based, while federal grants are based solely on financial need for eligible students.
-The most common federal grant is the Pell Grant, which may provide a maximum of $5,920 for the 2017-2018 academic year to qualifying students.
+The most common federal grant is the Pell Grant, which may provide a maximum of $6,195 for the 2019-2020 academic year to qualifying students.
 Other grants, such as the TEACH Grant for prospective teachers and the Federal Supplemental Educational Opportunity Grant (FSEOG) may be offered at participating schools to qualifying students.
 Individual colleges may offer grants to students pursuing careers in specific fields of study as well.For students or parents needing to borrow money to cover the cost of college, federal student loans are usually the most cost-effective option.
 Generally speaking, federal student loans will offer the best interest rates, and repayment options are usually more flexible than with private student loans.
 The federal government is your lender and typically disburses funds to your school directly on your behalf.
-Loans are either offered through the William D. Ford Direct Loan Program or the Federal Perkins Loan Program.
+Loans are offered through the William D. Ford Direct Loan Program.

 Undergraduate and graduate students as well as parents of undergraduate students may take out Direct Loans, which include the Direct Subsidized Loan, the Direct Unsubsidized Loan, and the Direct PLUS Loan.
 Subsidized means that the federal government helps with the interest accrued, and they are for undergraduate students with financial need.
 With an unsubsidized loan, the borrower is responsible for repaying all of the accrued interest.
 Both Direct Subsidized and Unsubsidized Loans have borrowing limits and eligibility requirements set by the federal government and the school.
 The amount you can borrow each year is determined by your year in school and whether you are an independent or dependent student.